Missouri group cited in shooting suspect’s alleged manifesto

 Holt was elected to the St. Louis city school board in 1989 as part of an anti-busing faction and had hosted a talk radio show with Baum called “Right at Night” on a low-wattage AM station.
 Beirich said Holt has been involved in the group for decades and was Baum’s “right hand man.”

-Several Republicans, including candidates for president, have said they'll return or donate the money they received from Holt.
+Several Republicans, including candidates for president, have said they’ll return or donate to charity the money they received from Holt.

 Reporter Alan Scher Zagier reported from St. Louis.